Tame the Toxic: How to Create a Company Culture Employees Actually Want

 Higher Employee Retention and Engagement: When employees find a company with a culture they like and feel comfortable in, they stay.
 Employees who genuinely feel cared for are less likely to leave a company because they know it will be difficult to find that personal connection elsewhere.

 Attract Better Talent: The best employees are attracted to companies that have a good company culture.
-Additionally, new employees that are a good culture fit contribute to the environment, increasing a company's value to prospective talent.
+Additionally, new employees who are a good culture fit contribute to the environment, increasing a company's value to prospective talent.

 Increased Productivity: According to Oxford, happy workers are more productive — in fact, 13% more productive than others.
 Good company culture creates a more engaged workforce, and companies that are dedicated to nurturing their workers also cultivate a more productive business.